chriseugenerodriguez/glow-menu/wp-content/plugins/tiny-compress-images/readme.txt

 == Frequently Asked Questions ==

 = Q: How many images can I optimize for free? =
 A: In a default WordPress installation you can optimize around 100 images for free each month.
 WordPress creates different thumbnails of your images which all have to be compressed.
-Some plugins even add more sizes, so take a look at the *Settings > Media* page before you start optimization.
+Some plugins even add more sizes, so take a look at the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page before you start optimization.

+= Q: How can I remove the 500 limit? =
+A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api) to remove the limit.
+For a small fee the additional compressions above 500 will then be charged to your account at the end of each month.

 = Q: What happens to the optimized images when I uninstall the plugin? =
 A: When you remove the plugin all your optimized images will remain optimized.

 = Q: I don't recall uploading 500 photos this month but my limit is already reached.
 How is this number calculated? =
-A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > Media*).
+A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > TinyPNG - JPEG, PNG & WebP image compression*).
 The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

 = Q: Is there a file size limit? =
-A: No. There are no limitations on the size of the images you want to compress.
+A: Yes, but they are **very** generous!
+The maximum file size is 500MB and the maximum canvas size is 256MP (16000px by 16000px in any ratio).

+= Q: Can I use the same API key on all my websites? =
+A: Yes, there are no limitations.
+You can add the same key everywhere.

+= Q: Can I hide my API key from the admin? =
+A: Yes, you can hide your API key from the admin so other admin users will not be able to see it.
+To do this you should define the API key in your *wp-config.php* file.
+See the installation instructions for more information.

 = Q: What happens when I reach my monthly limit? =
 A: Everything will keep on working, but newly uploaded images will not be optimized.
-Of course we encourage everyone to sign up for a paid account to cover the hosting and development costs of the service.
+Of course we encourage everyone to [switch](https://tinypng.com/dashboard/api) to a paid account to cover the hosting and development costs of the service.

 = Q: Can I optimize all existing images in my media library? =
 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

+= Q: How do I switch to a paid account? =
+A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
+Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.4.1 =
+* Fixed a bug that sometimes prevented failing requests to the Tinify servers from being retried.

+= 3.4 =
+* Correct filesize metadata retrieval for compressed images in WordPress 6.
+* Updated WordPress compatibility.

+= 3.3 =
+* You can now optimise WebP images, in addition to JPEG and PNG.

+= 3.2.1 =
+* Fixed bug that caused the original version of images that started with a special character to not be compressed.
+* Updated Wordpress compatibility.

+= 3.2.0 =
+* Support for WP Retina 2x Pro.
+* More capability checks for extra security.
+* Less resource intensive AJAX requests.
+* Fixed CSS issues from Analytify plugin.
+* Removed legacy Enhanced Media Library compatibility.

+= 3.1.0 =
+* Remaining free compressions shown in settings page.
+* Easier way to upgrade a free account.
+* WPML and WPML Media compatibility in collaboration with the authors of WPML.
+Make sure to upgrade WPML to version 4.1.
+* Added a notice to the Bulk Optimization page for free accounts with not enough available free compressions.
+* Added a new hook after compression of an image useful for CDN cache flushing.

+= 3.0.1 =
+* Fixed bug that caused an error when registering a new account.
+* No longer use create_function, which is deprecated in PHP 7.2.
+The plugin no longer supports PHP 5.2.
+* Rephrased incompatible plugins notice to avoid confusion.

+= 3.0.0 =
+* Compress new images in the background to speed up your workflow.
+* Turbo-charged Bulk Optimization page with simultaneous image compression.
+* Improved memory usage for installations with extreme media libraries.
+* Detection of incompatible plugins.
+* Fallback to fopen whenever the curl_exec function is disabled.
+* Additional notices for WP Offload S3 users.
+* Several minor fixes and tweaks.

+= 2.2.6 =
+* Fixed bug in compression of file types other than JPEG and PNG that have a thumbnail generated automatically.

+= 2.2.5 =
+* Fixed bug in the Bulk Optimization page that sometimes caused it to stop.
+* Fixed a problem that would prevent dashboard widget from loading.
+* Tweaked styling of the dashboard widget for the latest version of WordPress.
+* Fixed a warning in the media library when certain plugins are used.

 = 2.2.4 =
 * Fixed bug with drop-down menu in the Media Library.
 * Compression limit notice now links directly to your API dashboard.